dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 ## The buffer Geometry loader and what to know first

 This is an advanced post on three.js that has to do with the buffered geometry loader, it is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or any additional skills needed before getting into three.js to begin with when it comes to [client side javaScrpt in general](/2018/11/27/js-getting-started/).

+### Know a thing or two about the buffer geometry class

-This post has to do with Buffered Geometry, but I will not be getting into that in depth in this post at least.
-I assume that you have a good grasp on what is required before hand, and are here because you want to learn the ins and outs of the buffered geometry loader in three.js, rather than buffer geometry in general.
+This post has to do with Buffered Geometry, but I will not be getting into that in depth in this post as there is a lot to write about and it would be a bit off topic.
+So I assume that you have a good grasp on what is required before hand when it comes to the buffer geometry class, and are here because you want to learn the ins and outs of the buffered geometry loader in three.js.
 If you want to read up more on the [buffer geometry constrictor and various other topics that branch off from that I have wrote a post on that topic](/2021/04/22/threejs-buffer-geometry/).

-Also when it comes to making a 3d model with a 3d modeling program I have come to prefer blender, I am also going to be covering the use of the io_three blender plug-in that is used to export a model to the JSON format that is used by this loader.

-### Version Numbers matter.

-I know there are a lot of projects where newer versions just patch programing mistakes, and the actual use of the project renames the same when it comes to the use of the public API.
-This is not so true with three.js, major changes happen often that result in code breaking changes.
-When I first wrote this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91) that was release in March of 2018, and the last time I edited the post I was using r127 of three.js that was released in March of 2021.

-Also in this post I am using blender 2.79 also released in March of 2018.
-When it comes to using the io_three plug-in it is important to use a late version of blender.

-### The source code examples here, as well as additional assets can be found on Github

-The source code examples that I am write about here in this post can also be found in the [for post folder of my test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-loader).
-This is also where I park the source code for my many other posts on threejs.
-On top of the javaScript files I also have additional assets there such as the buffer geometry files that I am loading into the example with the buffer geometry loader..

 ### Why use the buffered geometry loader?